FAIR VALUE MEASUREMENTS

 Fair Value Measurements

-There were no transfers in or out of Level 3 for the nine months ended December 31, 2019.
+There were no transfers in or out of Level 3 for the year ended March 31, 2020.

 Assets and Liabilities Measured at Fair Value on a Non-recurring Basis

 In addition to the financial instruments that are recorded at fair value on a recurring basis, the Company records assets and liabilities at fair value on a non-recurring basis as required by U.S. GAAP.
 Generally, assets are recorded at fair value on a non-recurring basis as a result of impairment charges or as part of a business combination.
-As discussed in “NOTE 10 – Merger Agreement and Divestiture, during the nine months ended December 31, 2019, the Company recorded non-recurring fair value measurements related to the Lineal Plan of Merger.
+As discussed in “Note 12 – Merger Agreement and Divestiture” , during the year ended March 31, 2020, the Company recorded non-recurring fair value measurements related to the Lineal Plan of Merger.
 These fair value measurements were classified as Level 3 within the fair value hierarchy.

-Additionally, the Series E Preferred Stock and Series F Preferred Stock were considered contingently redeemable preferred stock and were classified as mezzanine equity.
-The fair value of these instruments was estimated as part of the accounting for the Lineal Plan of Merger described in “NOTE 10 – Merger Agreement and Divestiture”.
+Additionally, the Series E Preferred Stock and Series F Preferred Stock were considered contingently redeemable preferred stock and were classified as mezzanine equity during the period.
+The fair value of these instruments was estimated as part of the accounting for the Lineal Plan of Merger described in “Note 12 – Merger Agreement and Divestiture”.
 Effective December 31, 2019, the Series E and Series F Preferred Stock were returned to the Company and cancelled as part of the Lineal Divestiture.
-Immediately prior to the Merger, the estimated fair value of the Series E and Series F Preferred Stock was determined using an income valuation approach to estimate the future cash flows of the Lineal business as of December 31, 2019, including an analysis of the terms and rights of each class of equity and their current value based on the disposition of the Lineal business.
+Immediately prior to the Lineal Divestiture, the estimated fair value of the Series E and Series F Preferred Stock was determined using an income valuation approach to estimate the future cash flows of the Lineal business as of December 31, 2019, including an analysis of the terms and rights of each class of equity and their current value based on the disposition of the Lineal business.
+No Series E and Series F Preferred Stock was outstanding as of March 31, 2020.

 The entire disclosure for the fair value of financial instruments (as defined), including financial assets and financial liabilities (collectively, as defined), and the measurements of those instruments as well as disclosures related to the fair value of non-financial assets and liabilities.
 Such disclosures about the financial instruments, assets, and liabilities would include: (1) the fair value of the required items together with their carrying amounts (as appropriate); (2) for items for which it is not practicable to estimate fair value, disclosure would include: (a) information pertinent to estimating fair value (including, carrying amount, effective interest rate, and maturity, and (b) the reasons why it is not practicable to estimate fair value; (3) significant concentrations of credit risk including: (a) information about the activity, region, or economic characteristics identifying a concentration, (b) the maximum amount of loss the entity is exposed to based on the gross fair value of the related item, (c) policy for requiring collateral or other security and information as to accessing such collateral or security, and (d) the nature and brief description of such collateral or security; (4) quantitative information about market risks and how such risks are managed; (5) for items measured on both a recurring and nonrecurring basis information regarding the inputs used to develop the fair value measurement; and (6) for items presented in the financial statement for which fair value measurement is elected: (a) information necessary to understand the reasons for the election, (b) discussion of the effect of fair value changes on earnings, (c) a description of [similar groups] items for which the election is made and the relation thereof to the balance sheet, the aggregate carrying value of items included in the balance sheet that are not eligible for the election; (7) all other required (as defined) and desired information.